Philcartmell/azure-arm-compare/README.md

 - **Clickable Anchors:**
   The resource names in the summary are clickable links that scroll down to their detailed comparison sections.

+- **Nested Array Sorting:**
+  *New in version 0.0.6:*
+  The script now automatically sorts arrays in memory before performing comparisons when the arrays contain objects.
+If the objects have a `name` property, the array is sorted by that property; if not, but an `id` property exists, sorting is done on that.
+This ensures that nested arrays with unordered objects are compared correctly without altering the output.

 ## Download or Install

 ### PyPI